CardinalBadger/EntreComp/README.md

 > There is a growing awareness that entrepreneurial competences, knowledge and attitudes can be learned and in turn lead to the widespread development of entrepreneurial mind-sets and culture, which benefit individuals and society as a whole.
 - Bacigalupo, M., Kampylis, P., Punie, Y., & Van den Brande, G. (2016).
 EntreComp: The entrepreneurship competence framework.
 Luxembourg: Publication Office of the European Union, 10, 593884.

+Margherita Bacigalupo commented on this project:
+> Thank you for sharing with us your work to make EntreComp more usable.
+It definitely improves readability and removes a barrier to the take up of the framework

 ## The vision
  The vision is this project is to: